faultyx/Tesra/README.md

 **Setting up the BOT**

-**Both JSON files have ".example" infront of them before ".json" so you will need to rename them to the appropiate name "config.json" etc
+**Both JSON files have ".example" infront of them before ".json" so you will need to rename them to the appropiate name "config.json" etc**

 `NOTE: bot token can be found from discordapp.com/developers/applications/me (tutorial in BOTAPP.md)`

 `NOTE: id can be copied from right clicking on a user (tutorial in GETID.md)`

-Fill in your details in:
+Fill in your details in credentials:
-Credentials (`settings/credentials.example.json`)
-**<RENAME FILE TO credentials.json>**
 ```js
   {
   "botID": "BOT ID",